denten-books/plain-text/20-metaphor.md

 of learning and using the system [@carroll_metaphor_1982, 107-108].

 In essence, Carroll imagines human-computer interfaces that incorporate Lakoff's and Johnson's "conceptual blending" in practice.
-In this way, the simulacrum of a familiar gesture of discarding a crumpled piece of paper into the waste bin can guide the deletion of electronic documents.
+The simulacrum of a familiar gesture of discarding a crumpled piece of paper can thus guide the deletion of electronic documents.

 Apple's influential *Human Interface Guidelines*, at the core of Apple's desktop interfaces in the 1980s and today, echoes Carroll's proscriptions: